QuantEcon/lecture-python.myst/lectures/newton_method.md

     \end{pmatrix}
 $$

-The function below calculate the excess demand for given parameters
+The function below calculates the excess demand for given parameters

 ```{code-cell} python3
 def e(p, A, b, c):